jkingyens/binder/readme.md

 # Binder

-Binder is a compiler that takes online course cirriculum (videos, audio and pdf) and deploys it into a user experience that is designed for actual users taking the course.
-Chances are, if you are taking an online class over the internet, it is being served by a learning management system (LMS) that was designed for the teacher it was being sold to.
-We provide a tool that empowers the user to get the experience they want.
-Learning new things is hard enough.
-The user should not have to fight the software or the platforms that access the content to make progress.

-# Who is it for?

-Binder is made for teachers who want to make their own course material more accessible on mobile devices.
-It is also possible for students taking classes to package course material for a class they are taking and share it with other students taking the class.
-In this case, we recommend working with your teacher to make things official though.
-The goal is that if you have access to the course material and $5/mo to create a digital ocean space, you should be able to package the material in a simple way.
+Binder is a static site compiler that takes course resources (videos to start) and generates a mobile-friendly website for viewing the material.
+This helps students access online course material on the go.
+The compiler could be used by the course instruction/author or by students taking the course if they can download/extract course videos.
+The compiler depends on Digital Ocean Spaces for deployment to publically accessible links.
+Please only share course links with other students enrolled in the course if it's a paid course.

 # Install

 ```
-npm install
+npm install -g binder
 ```

 # Setup